VcMaxouuu/HarderLASSO/README.md

 - **Interpretability**: Provides clear identification of selected features

 ## Quick Start
-A quick start guide can be found under the `basic_uses.ipynb` notebook.
+A quick start guide can be found under the `exemples.ipynb` notebook.

 ## Available Models
 - `HarderLASSORegressor`: For regression tasks